 - Individuals exiting institutional settings may be included in the housing goal when they move into integrated housing. - Individuals at AMRTC fall into one of two categories: 1) individuals under mental health commitment; and 2) individuals under criminal court Rule 20 competency restoration commitment who are there for competency restoration.
 For individuals under mental health commitment, discharge planning and discharge are under the authority of the AMRTC and the lead agency.
 For individuals under criminal court Rule 20 competency restoration commitment, discharge planning and discharge are under the authority of the criminal court.
 For the AMRTC goal, progress will be measured only for those individuals under mental health commitment. - Individuals leaving MSH may move to a more integrated setting, transfer to a treatment facility or transfer to a correctional setting.
-For the MSH goal, progress will be measured only for those individuals leaving to more integrated settings.

-- It is projected that the census of ICFs/DD will decrease over time, therefore the number of people who leave an ICF/DD over time will also decrease. - A standardized informed choice process is in place to determine how many individuals in segregated settings would choose or not oppose moving to a more integrated setting.
-A baseline will be established in early 2017 and the goals will be re-evaluated and revised as appropriate. - The "Person-Centered, Informed Choice and Transition Protocol" was adopted in February 2016 and is being implemented.
-A baseline indicating the degree to which the protocols are followed will be established in early 2017 and the goals will be re-evaluated and revised as appropriate. - Annual goals reflect a ramp up period to train, fully implement, and monitor the transition protocols.
-There are existing funds to support these goals.
+For the MSH goal, progress will be measured only for those individuals leaving to more integrated settings. - It is projected that the census of ICFs/DD will decrease over time, therefore the number of people who leave an ICF/DD over time will also decrease. - A standardized informed choice process is in place to determine how many individuals in segregated settings would choose or not oppose moving to a more integrated setting. - The "Person-Centered, Informed Choice and Transition Protocol" was adopted in February 2016 and is being implemented. - There are existing funds to support these goals.